-- Shop and support environment-friendly businesses such as jewelers who use ethically sourced metal and stones, small grocers that promote reusable bags and containers, and boutiques that sell carefully curated items made by producers aiming to reduce carbon footprint.
+- Shop and support environment-friendly businesses such as jewelers who use ethically sourced metal and stones (like Kristen Mara!), small grocers that promote reusable bags and containers, and boutiques that sell carefully curated items made by producers aiming to reduce carbon footprint.

 Celebrate Earth Day at home every day: